 Based on the research, Leuve in his book calls such consequences.
 First, the use of feelings is reduced and, as a result, their development is inhibited.
 Chewing popcorn in front of the TV, children use sight, hearing and taste, but we have five, not three, feelings.

 Secondly, it is, of course, obesity.
-Organized sport - 3 hours, or even less per week, which are not all children - will not save.
-We were engaged in sports, and ran for hours in the yard and in the forest.
-There is a direct documented relationship between how much time children spend in nature and their physical form.
+Organized sports - 3 hours or even less per week, which not all children do, will not help.
+We went in for sports and ran for hours in the yard and in the forest.
+There is a direct documented relationship between how much time children spend in nature and their physical fitness.

 Thirdly, these are psychological disorders such as attention deficit hyperactivity disorder and childhood depression.
 Some studies indicate that time spent in nature helps children better concentrate and resist stress, and also improves their cognitive abilities.
 Children, and adults, calm down and get smarter in the forest.
 He suspects that they are silent about this because of the machinations of psychiatrists and pharmaceutical companies.
 Try to compete with the next grove!

-And in order to get a positive effect from contact with nature, it is not necessary to move to the Amazonian jungle.
-Even a ficus in a pot is already a contribution to improving family health.
+And in order to get the positive effect of contact with nature, it is not at all necessary to move to the Amazon jungle.
+Even a potted ficus is already some kind of contribution to improving family health.